Guidance on use of equipment

-2.9.6 Over-range Gauge Protectors should only be used to protect the calibration of the instrument and must not be used as “Safety Accessories” as described in “The Pressure Equipment Regulations 1999 – S.I 2001” (Pressure Equipment Directive 97/23/EC)
+2.9.6 Over-range Gauge Protectors should only be used to protect the calibration of the instrument and must not be used as “Safety Accessories” as described in the Pressure Equipment (Safety) Regulations 2016 (SI 2016 No.1105) implementing the Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC).

 2.10 DIFFERENTIAL GAUGES